Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

-For the case that there is a quasi-potential well for $V^L$, we could find resonance states of the gravitino, which are the massive four-dimensional gravitinos with finite lifetimes on the brane.
-To investigate the gravitino resonant modes, we give the definition of the relative probability by following Ref.~\cite{Liu:2009ve}:
+For the case wherein a quasipotential well appears for $V^L$, we can find the resonance states of the gravitino, which are massive four-dimensional gravitinos with finite lifetimes on the brane.
+To investigate the gravitino's resonant modes, we define the relative probability as follows~\cite{Liu:2009ve}:

 where $2z_b$ is approximately the width of the brane, and $z_{max}=10z_b$.
 The left- and right-handed wavefunctions $\chi^{L,R}(z)$ are the solutions of Eqs.~(\ref{EoG}).
-The above definition could be explained that $|\chi^{L,R}(z)|^{2}$ is the probability density ~\cite{Liu:2009ve,Almeida:2009jc}.
-There exists a resonant mode with mass $m_n$, if the relative probability $P(m^2)$ has a peak around $m=m_n$.
-These peaks should have full width at half maximum and the number of these peaks is the same as the number of the resonant modes.
-In order to get the solutions of Eqs.~(\ref{EoG}), we always need additional two types of initial conditions
+The above definition can explain that $|\chi^{L,R}(z)|^{2}$ is the probability density ~\cite{Liu:2009ve,Almeida:2009jc}.
+A resonant mode with mass $m_n$ exists if the relative probability $P(m^2)$ has a peak around $m=m_n$.
+These peaks should have full width at half maximum, and the number of these peaks is the same as that of the resonant modes.
+To obtain the solutions of Eqs.~(\ref{EoG}), we always need two additional types of initial conditions